 - PBS Frequently Asked Questions

 The PBS Schedule lists all of the medicines available to be dispensed to patients at a Government-subsidised price.
-The Schedule is part of the wider Pharmaceutical Benefits Scheme managed by the Department of Health and Ageing and administered by Department of Human Services.
+The Schedule is part of the wider Pharmaceutical Benefits Scheme managed by the Department of Health and administered by Department of Human Services.

 This schedule is now on-line and updated on a monthly basis.
 This on-line searchable version contains: